isomerpages/nlb-biblioasia/_holding-area/Wat Ananda Provides Thai Buddhism with a Singaporean Twist.md

 <img src="/images/Online%20Only%20Articles/Wat%20Ananda/columbarium.png" style="width: 60%;">
 <div style="background-color: white;">The columbarium with the statute of Kṣitigarbha, the ruler of the underworld, and the ancestral tablets in glass cases, 2023.<i>Photo by Thammika Songkaeo.</i></div>

+#### **A Place for All**

+Wat Ananda commemorated its centenary in 2018, and its celebration lunch on 13 May was attended by Prime Minister Lee Hsien Loong, along with a delegation of some 630 Buddhist monks from Asia, Europe and America who were in Singapore for a monks’ conference.[^17]

+Today, both Thais and Singaporeans visit the temple to learn about Theravada Buddhism and participate in its activities.
+“I’ve been to Wat Ananda several times participating in religious activities, Thai cultural events and community events organised by the temple,” said Panalee Choosri, a Thai resident of Singapore and Counsellor at the Royal Thai Embassy.
+“It made me feel that Thai temples are an integral part of the local community in Singapore, benefiting and playing a role in uplifting the spirits and developing the Singaporean society,” she said.

+She also noted how “Wat Ananda plays a crucial role in inviting the Thai and other ambassadors in Singapore, representing Buddhist countries such as Laos, Cambodia, and Sri Lanka, to visit the temple.
+This helps foster collaboration and unity among countries that follow the Buddhist faith”.[^18]

+Choosri is not alone in seeing Wat Ananda as place for promoting religious harmony and helping the underprivileged in Singapore.
+In fact, the temple readily welcomes non-Buddhists to participate in its events.
+For instance, its regular durian parties are attended by people of various faiths, all bonded together by their love for the fruit.[^19]

+“The temple has a relationship with Singaporeans, encouraging cooperation and mutual understanding through activities such as banquets for the elderly.
+The Thais residing and working in Singapore would come to serve the food, sing and create an ambience that fosters camaraderie.&nbsp;Every three months, the temple organises special activities.
+Volunteers bring food and rice to distribute to the elderly.
+Volunteers write to them to ask what they need, and the temple provides the supplies according to their wishes,” said Phramaha Rian&nbsp;Manone Yang, Assistant Chief Abbott and Temple Honorary Secretary.[^20]

+Liow Kok Ann, who has been a volunteer treasurer with the temple for nine years, nicely summarises the sentiments of regular temple-goers when he said: “It is a safe spiritual space not only for the Thais but also for the local communities to come together and appreciate and explore the different aspects of Thai culture and Buddhism.”[^21]&nbsp;